- Ancient Writing Systems

 -ce/-ke = active past tense (Lemn. heloke ~ Etr. turuce)

-Finally, text B on the stele from Kaminia opens with a dating formula using the name of a magistrate: holaiesi φokiasiale seronaiθ,which precisely corresponds to similar Etruscan formulas, as zilci velusi hulχniesi, “when V.H. was in charge as zilath”.
+Finally, text B on the stele from Kaminia opens with a dating formula using the name of a magistrate: holaiesi φokiasiale seronaiθ,which precisely corresponds to similar Etruscan formulas, as zilci velusi hulχniesi, “when Vel Hulchnies was in charge as zilath (literally in the zilath-ship of V.H.)"”.

 But there are also differences, mainly in the lexicon, that make Lemnian a different language from Etruscan, its contemporary.
 The lack of documents makes it difficult to evaluate the quantitative and qualitative impact of such dissimilarities, but in some cases they seem to be particularly significant.
 This is the case of the important word novaisna, which appears isolated in some graffiti in potsherds, alternating with Greek ‘Ιερóν, confirming its meaning as “sacred”; the word is not comparable with any Etruscan word (even though we know several different Etruscan terms meaning “sacred”, such as cver, tinscvil, alpan e ais-).